 However a very important thing to note is that the performance, or the speed, that you get from your v4.0 SSD will depend upon the version of the PCIe interface the M.2 slot on your motherboard conforms to.

 If you have a v3.0 PCIe slot and a v4.0 device, the overall transfer speed will conform to the slower of the two.
 This is basically called link-width negotiation and it is the idea that makes PCIe interface backwards and cross-compatible across generations.

 In other words, if you have a motherboard with a V3.0 NVMe M.2 slot and install a V4.0 PCIe SSD on it, the SSD will work, but it will get significantly bottlenecked!
-So you will essentially have wasted the potential of a faster drive by putting it in an older slot.
+So you will essentially have wasted the potential of a faster drive by putting it into an older gen slot.

 To operate a PCIe 4.0 SSD to its max potential, you need a motherboard with M.2 NVMe slot that also conforms to the PCIe v4.0.

 Only the latest motherboards from Intel and AMD, such as those featuring AMD 500 Series (X570, B550), Intel 500 Series (Z590, Intel B560, etc.), and Intel 600 Series chipsets, supports V4.0 NVMe M.2 slots for 4.0 PCIe SSDs.

 In this text we will explore in detail whether you can use a PCIe 4.0 SSD on your existing motherboard or not.
 For this, you will need to equip yourself with some basic knowledge regarding the PCIe protocol.

 PCIe Lanes and Their Version

-PCIe lanes are essentially pipelines that send information to and fro the PCIe slot (M.2 Slot in this case) and the CPU.
+PCIe lanes are essentially pipelines that send information to and from the PCIe slot (M.2 Slot in this case) and the CPU.

-The amount of PCIe lanes a PC has a limited.
+The number of PCIe lanes a PC has are limited.
 The CPU and the motherboard model and make determine the amount of PCIe lanes you have in total.